Ahomagai/VideoAnonymizerTool/README.md

 ## USAGE:
 Download the file as a .zip and extract to any directory.
-Run the tkinterversion_video_anonymize.exe file to use the program.
-Again, this requires the ttkbootstrap and deface packages to be installed prior.

-## Alternate usage:
-Download the file as a .zip and extract to any directory.
 Run the **Video_Anonymize_pyqtversion_1.1** file.
 This requires the deface package and the PyQt6 package.